isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-poop/index.md

 ##  Conclusion

-Further, the spider poop will also be dropped tother with a bolus - I can describe this as the web and part of the flesh of the [tiny insects like bed bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/) that the spider ate.
+Further, the spider poop will also be dropped tother with a bolus - I can describe this as the web and part of the flesh of the [tiny insects like bed bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)that the spider ate.